 Where you were operating from your authentic leadership purpose rather than a mental model of what you believe leadership to be; how would your world be different?

 More and more people and organizations are adopting this Whole Life Leadership philosophy.
-Looking less for work life balance and more for work life integration- Whole Life Leadership.
-It’s only here that we begin to look at ourselves as whole rather than someone who is one way at work and another at home or with friends.
+Looking less for work-life balance and more for work-life integration- Whole Life Leadership.
+It’s only here that we begin to look at ourselves as a whole rather than someone who is one way at work and another at home or with friends.

 It all begins with a shift.